svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/session-state/index.md

----
-slug: 'session-state'
-title: 'sessionState'
+# sessionState

-description: 'A state that is synced with session storage.'
+A state that is synced with session storage.
-category: 'states'
----

 ## Usage